This policy is for members of the Governing Board. Last updated December 2016.

 Note: Travel which is primarily for private purposes does not count as Cochrane business.

 Governing Board members are entitled to claim expenses for one full day prior the start of meetings, in order to rest from the trip.
-For mid-year meetings, they are entitled to claim for the entire meeting, including registration fees for any symposia that forms part of the meeting.
+For Governance Meetings, they are entitled to claim for the entire meeting, including registration fees for any symposia that forms part of the meeting.
 For Colloquia, registration fees will be paid by Cochrane and expenses for accommodation and meals for the duration of Colloquium in addition to the days of the Board meetings will be covered.

 Governing Board members must make every effort to obtain the most economical rates, use the most cost effective transport option available and take the most appropriate route consistent with the purpose of their trip.
 Governing Board members should travel by the most cost effective and appropriate mode of transport, taking into account journey time as well as monetary cost for each part of a journey, and any physical or disability needs they may have.
 Travel arrangements should be planned and booked as early as possible to benefit from early booking discounts.
 Assistance for travel booking can be made through the FCS team.